Charles Doren

-Due to issues with his health, Bishop Doren was later translated to the smaller Diocese of the Mid-Atlantic States, where he served until late 1980.
+Bishop Doren was later translated to the smaller Diocese of the Mid-Atlantic States, where he served until late 1980.
 Following a series of disagreements with Bishop Mote and the leadership of the Anglican Catholic Church, three parishes that had formerly been under Doren's jurisdiction left the ACC and founded the United Episcopal Church of North America in 1981.
 The new church was intended to be a home for Anglicans of the Low to Central Church ceremonial tradition and to continue the doctrine, discipline, and worship of the old Protestant Episcopal Church with as little alteration as possible.

 At its organizing Convention in 1982, the UECNA adopted the 1958 Constitution and Canons of the Protestant Episcopal Church as its own with minimal alterations.
-However, to distinguish the new jurisdiction from its parent, the title 'Presiding Bishop' was altered to 'Archbishop', and Bishop Doren was duly elected to fill that office.
+However, to distinguish the new jurisdiction from its parent, the title 'Presiding Bishop' was altered to 'Archbishop', and Bishop Doren was elected to fill that office.
 However, unlike a traditional Archbishop, he did not exercise authority as primate; such authority remained vested in the House of Bishops as a whole.
 As required by the Canons, he retired as Archbishop of the UECNA in April 1989, this being the General Convention following his 72nd birthday.
 Bishop Albion Williamson Knight, Jr. (1924 to 2012) was elected to succeed him.

-Archbishop Doren initially lived in retirement in Pennsylvania but later moved to Florida.
+Archbishop Doren lived in retirement in Pennsylvania and later moved to Florida.
 He died in 2014.